The curved Mimetic Finite Difference method: allowing grids with curved faces: Numerical results

 \section{Numerical results}

-In this section we present numerical experiments to test the consistency and performance of the curved MFD method.
+In this section we present numerical experiments to test the consistency and convergence of the curved MFD method.
 We consider a stationary conduction problem as a prototype example of an elliptic boundary value problem.
-The stationary conduction problem in a region $\Omega$, chosen as in \cref{math}, is
+The stationary conduction problem in a domain $\Omega $ reads

-where $\sigma$ is the material parameter electric conductivity, $\bm E$ is the electrostatic field and $\bm J$ is the current density.
-In all the considered test problems the conductivity is assumed to be $\sigma = 1$ S/m.
+where $\bm E$ is the electric field, $\bm J$ is the current density, and $\sigma $ is the material parameter electric conductivity.